mhaack/mh-site/src/content/mqtt-433mhz-gateway-homie/index.md

 -   RF Transmitter 433MHz
 -   BMP085 or BMP180 sensor breakout

-I got the RF modules form https://www.sparkfun.com, others will do as well.
-Additional I got some [Wemos Protoboards](https://www.wemos.cc/product/protoboard.html), an USB power supply with a very short cable and an [enclosure](https://www.amazon.de/gp/product/B00PZYMLJ4) to keep all together.
+I got the RF modules from https://www.sparkfun.com, others will do as well.
+Additional I got some [Wemos Protoboards](https://www.wemos.cc/product/protoboard.html), a USB power supply with a very short cable and an [enclosure](https://www.amazon.de/gp/product/B00PZYMLJ4) to keep all together.

 The circuit inside the enclosure box: